navinpandiyan/hospital-finder-assistant/README.md

 *   Converting text responses back to speech using OpenAI TTS.
 *   Performing detailed hospital lookups with distance calculations and intelligent scoring.

 For an in-depth understanding of the architecture, state management, and core tools, please refer to the [Detailed Documentation](#detailed-documentation).
+You can view the architectural flowchart [here](https://excalidraw.com/#json=oW09Ru21JJKzaYMnwFm-C,1YmWJCb3bafyPVmYW73rCQ).

 ## Setup and Installation